 LED or HPS lights are better for growing cannabis?

 There is no short answer to it.
 LEDs became more advanced technically just recently.
 HPS lights are used by growers for many years before, and many still do, because they are used to it.
 If you are a new grower, go with LED lights.
 They produce red and blue light bands and PAR (Photosynthetic Active Radiation) more efficiently than any other lamps.
 Although HPS lights deliver more total light per watt of input, LEDs are twice as efficient in PAR light per watt as HPS lights.
 Moreover, LEDs emit almost no heat.
 All factors considered, you could expect 1000 grams of yield from 800W LED light.
 Therefore, LEDs are becoming a more attractive choice for growing cannabis.
+Many growers mixing LEDs with HPS in the same grow room.
+The main reasons are to help fight low air temperatures and high humidity levels.

 How many plants can you grow under 800 Watt LED light?